-CTSC 2017 is a not to be missed three (3) day professional development and networking opportunity with others working in the field, as well as with key TSCM and Test & Measurement equipment manufacturers.
+CTSC 2023 is a not to be missed three (3) day professional development and networking opportunity with others engaged in the complex field of technical security.

-It is all happening at CTSC 2018 for the twelve year running!
+It is all happening at CTSC 2023 for the 15th year running!

 Who Should Attend?

-CTSC 2018 is an absolute must attend event for local public safety, regulatory, national security entities, defence contractors, regional, national and international Technical Security (TSEC) professionals from the private and public sector, including corporate security, financial sector, oil, gas, mining sector, government, law enforcement, military organizations, search and rescue, aviation, transportation sector, and associated agencies of the security apparatus across North America and beyond.
+CTSC 2023 is an absolute must attend event for local public safety, regulatory, national security entities, defense contractors, regional, national and international Technical Security (TSEC) professionals from the private and public sector, including corporate security, financial sector, oil, gas, mining sector, government, law enforcement, military organizations, search and rescue, aviation, transportation sector, and associated agencies of the security apparatus across North America and beyond.

-In-fact, anyone concerned with, or responsible for a wide range of physical and Technical Security (TSEC) subject matter and best practice concepts, will benefit from attending CTSC 2018.
+In-fact, anyone concerned with, or responsible for a wide range of physical and Technical Security (TSEC) subject matter and best practice concepts, will benefit from attending CTSC 2023.